simplecrawler/simplecrawler/README.md

 * `crawler.discoverRegex` -
     Array of regular expressions and functions that simplecrawler uses to discover resources.
 Functions in this array are expected to return an array.
+    *Only applicable if the default `discoverResources` function is used.*
+* `crawler.parseHTMLComments=true` -
+    Whether to scan for URL's inside HTML comments. *Only applicable if the default `discoverResources` function is used.*
+* `crawler.parseScriptTags=true` -
+    Whether to scan for URL's inside script tags. *Only applicable if the default `discoverResources` function is used.*
 * `crawler.cache` -
     Specify a cache architecture to use when crawling.
 Must implement `SimpleCache` interface.
 You can save the site to disk using the built in